 So let’s see (1) how to create a shortcode and (2) how to take advantage of the existing [products] WooCommerce shortcode and its “ids” parameter to pass just those product IDs that are out of stock!
 Continue reading WooCommerce: Display Out of Stock Products (Shortcode)

 Thanks to the various requests I get from Business Bloomer fans, this week I’m going to show you a simple PHP snippet to echo the variations’ name and stock quantity on the shop, categories and loop pages.
 Continue reading WooCommerce: Display Variations’ Name & Stock @ Shop Page

-In this tutorial, my goal is to show the “stock quantity” under each product in the shop, category and archive pages (wherever there is a loop).
-Enjoy, and feel free to leave a comment for any support request 🙂 Continue reading WooCommerce: Display Stock Quantity on Shop Page
+In this tutorial, my goal is to show the “stock quantity or status” under each product in the shop, category and archive pages.

 Another simple snippet that can easily help user experience and make sure the sold out badge shows on every product in the category & shop page.
 Not all themes allow this so you can use the snippet below to make it happen!
 Continue reading WooCommerce: Show “Sold Out” on Archive/Product Page

 I’ve seen many snippets that change the “In Stock” text on the single product page, but not the FULL string.
 In this particular case, not only I needed to change the text, but also edit the order of display: from “2 In stock” to “Quantity: 2”.
 Continue reading WooCommerce: Edit “# in stock” @ Single Product Page